 By Mechelle Gilford, Ed.S., NBCT

-Think of neurodiversity as the secret ingredient that makes the educational world much more interesting (sometimes a little spicy).
+Think of neurodiversity as the secret ingredient that makes the educational world much more interesting (sometimes a little piquant).
 It’s like adding a dash of cayenne pepper to a bland casserole.
-Sure, it might make things a little hotter, but it adds a new dimension of flavor and zest.
+Sure, it might add a kick, but it also adds a new dimension of flavor and zest.

 However, this unique perspective can also come with its own set of challenges.
 As a neurodivergent teacher, you might feel like you’re constantly proving your worth, playing a never-ending "Prove Your Worth" game where the stakes are your self-esteem and job security.
 It can be exhausting.
 But don’t let it get you down!
-Remember, you’re not just a teacher; you’re a neurospicy teacher, and you bring a unique flavor to the table!
+Remember, you’re not just a teacher; you’re a neurospicy teacher who brings a unique flavor to the table!

-In recent years, there has been a significant increase in the number of women being diagnosed with ADHD as adults.
+In recent years, there has been a significant increase in the number of women diagnosed with ADHD as adults.
 This newfound recognition has shed light on the challenges faced by neurodivergent teachers, particularly those who may have spent years masking their symptoms.
-It’s like trying to juggle chainsaws while also baking a delicate soufflé – a seemingly impossible task that requires exceptional skill and balance.
-We ladies have been mastering this art for years, albeit with a side of chaos and a sprinkle of procrastination.
+It’s like trying to juggle chainsaws while also baking a delicate soufflé —a seemingly impossible task that requires exceptional skill and balance.
+We ladies have mastered this art for years, albeit with a side of chaos and a sprinkle of procrastination.

-For neurodivergent teachers, disclosing their condition to their employers is critical.
+For neurodivergent teachers, disclosing one’s condition to their employers can be a quandary.
 While disclosure can lead to necessary accommodations and support, it also carries the risk of stigma and discrimination.
 The choice is deeply personal and should be made carefully, considering individual circumstances and the workplace environment.

-It’s crucial to remember that neurodivergence doesn’t imply incompetence.
+It’s crucial to remind school administrators that neurodivergence doesn’t imply incompetence.
 Many neurodivergent individuals excel in their careers and contribute to their workplaces.
 However, the increasing demands placed upon teachers, especially in the wake of a global pandemic, coupled with understaffed classrooms, can create significant hurdles for neurodivergent educators.

 When we advocate for our well-being as neurodivergent teachers, it can sometimes lead to scrutiny regarding our job performance.
 School administrators may demand that we undergo unnecessary ‘fit-for-duty’ evaluations, implying that our struggles are merely personal shortcomings rather than systemic issues.
 This is not only frustrating but also demoralizing.
 Our worth is not solely measured by our job accomplishments, just as test scores do not determine our students’ worth.
 Our mental and physical health should always be a priority, even when work gets demanding.
 By seeking appropriate accommodations and advocating for a more inclusive workplace, we can create a healthier and more supportive environment for staff and students.

 One of the most effective ways to celebrate neurodiversity is to amplify the voices of neurodivergent teachers.
-By sharing your stories, experiences, and strategies, you’re not just spreading awareness but creating a community of like-minded individuals who can support and inspire each other.
+An example of this can be found on the Teachers with ADD/ADHD Facebook group, which has over 12 thousand members.
+By sharing your stories – our stories, experiences, and strategies, you’re not just spreading awareness but creating a community of like-minded individuals who can support and inspire each other.

 Students, too, can play a crucial role in modeling the celebration of neurodiversity.
-We’re creating a more inclusive and accepting learning environment by empowering them to embrace their unique strengths and share them with their peers.
-It’s like building a buffet of diversity where everyone can find something they love.
+By empowering them to embrace their unique strengths and share them with their peers, we’re creating a more inclusive and accepting learning environment.
+It’s like building a spicy smorgasbord where everyone can find something they love.

 Challenges Faced by Neurodivergent Teachers: